US crude stocks fell 7.1-million barrels in the week to August 12, Energy Information Administration data shows

 “I think the end result that most players are looking for here is not IP waiver in particular, it’s expanded global access to the vaccines,” said professor Lisa Ouellette of Stanford Law School...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.